The Signs And Symptoms Of Oral Cancer

 Spotting early signs of cancer

-The goal of an oral cancer screening is the early detection of cancer or precancerous conditions in your mouth.
-During the exam, your dentist will look over the inside of your mouth and under your tongue for red or white patches or suspicious sores.
-Your dentist will also feel the tissues in your mouth to check for lumps or odd textures and may also feel the outside of your throat and neck for lumps.
+The objective of an oral cancer screening is to detect cancer or precancerous conditions in the mouth at an early stage.
+During the examination, your dentist will carefully examine the inside of your mouth and the area beneath your tongue for any red or white patches or concerning sores.
+Additionally, your dentist will palpate the tissues in your mouth to check for lumps or unusual textures.
+They may also perform an examination of the external areas of your throat and neck to identify any abnormal lumps.

 Diagnosis and treatment